NicosProtopapas/NicosProtopapas.github.io/_pages/about.md

 Welcome to my academic website.

-I am currently a postdoctoral researcher in the [Archmides Research Unit](https://archimedesai.gr) at the [Athena Research Center](https://www.athenarc.gr), working on the interplay between machine learning and mechanism design.
+I am currently a postdoctoral researcher in the [Archimides Research Unit](https://archimedesai.gr) at the [Athena Research Center](https://www.athenarc.gr), working on the interplay between machine learning and mechanism design.

 I have earned my [PhD](https://livrepository.liverpool.ac.uk/3154234/1/201264352_April2022.pdf) at the University of Liverpool, under the guidance of [George Christodoulou](https://sites.google.com/view/gchristo), working in problems of mechanism design where monetary transactions are not possible.